tqnghiep/idp/simplesaml/modules/negotiate/docs/negotiate.txt

 browser will prompt the user for u/p in a popup box that will always fail.
 Only when the user clicks cancel the proper login process will continue.
-This is handled through the body of the 401 message the client recieves with the Negotiate request.
+This is handled through the body of the 401 message the client receives with the Negotiate request.
 In the body a URL to the fallback mechanism is supplied and Javascript is used to redirect the client.